avifenesh/leetcode-exporter/README.md

 ## Security & Privacy

-- **No credentials stored**: The extension only reads problem content from the page
+- **Session-based auth**: Uses your existing LeetCode browser session for API calls
+- **Local storage**: Session tokens are stored locally in `~/.leetcode-exporter.json`
-- **No external network calls**: All data stays local on your machine
+- **No external servers**: All communication is between your browser, CLI, and LeetCode
 - **Minimal permissions**: Only accesses leetcode.com pages

 ## Legal Notice